 The Hooker Valley Track is an easy track covering 5.68km one-way to Hooker Lake.
 The elevation 760m to 880m.
 Everybody had bundled up for the cold temperature, but half way through, everybody started taking off their jackets since the temperature had risen to 15C.

 We brought drinking water, but most of us finished them on the way to the lake.
 We trekked for 5.68km for 2hr 15min to reach the edge of Hooker Lake.
 We can see icebergs on the lake and everyone was quick to set up their cameras to capture the beautiful scenery, with Mount Cook on the background.
-Dr, Ng even took a short nap by the glacial lake.
+Dr. Ng even took a short nap by the glacial lake.

 We left Hooker Lake at 2:00pm for another 2hr 30min trekking back to Whitehorse Hill campsite.
-At this time, we were all too tired to walk.
+At that time, we were all too tired to walk.
 Kudos to Dr. Ng for making through the journey and most of the time ahead of us the younger participants.
 Along the way, we were greeted by a tarn, a small reflective pool up in the mountains.
-Everybody had the chance to capture view of Mount Cook and it's reflection.
+Everybody had the chance to capture view of Mount Cook and its reflection.

 We arrived back at the Whitehorse Hill Campsite by 4:30 pm.
 Most stick to the time given, although one or two slight late comers.

 Too tired from the trekking, everybody decided to shoot sunset from Glentanner Holiday Park, the campsite that we were staying at.
 At the same time, gotong royong to cook dinner...lead by chef Aidil.
 Dinner together at the dining area, two nights in a row.
 Blessed to be in the company of friends.
 Menu was nasi putih with ayam masak lemak cili api (Brahims) and broccoli soup.
 Heaven!